Streamline

 Spread the love

 icewind-dale-01Icewind Dale: Enhanced Edition is the second of the five classic Infinity Engine RPGs to come out for Android, following the release of Baldur’s Gate Enhanced Edition earlier this year.
 Icewind Dale was designed to be much more combat-heavy than the other Infinity Engine games: where those games focused on story and characterization, Icewind Dale focused on pure dungeon crawling and advanced combat.
 Because it’s based on early Dungeons & Dragons rules, Icewind Dale offers a nearly unmatched level of strategic depth and some of the best dungeon crawling ever designed.
+What’s more, the game feeds back on the minutest details, whether that be the spell disrupting attacks of your wizard slayer or the nuanced dialogue choices given to your charismatic, chaotic neutral main character.
 While it’s not easy to learn for players who don’t already know the rules and shouldn’t really be played on a phone, Icewind Dale is an amazing RPG that deserves its classic status.

 It’s pretty rare, especially of late, for games to suggest that their own story isn’t very important.
 That’s a common thing to hear about Icewind Dale, though, because the game jettisons the pre-made party members that defined earlier Infinity Engine games and invites you to simply make your own party.
 Bioware-style party interactions are sacrificed in order to give you the freedom to design a well-balanced party however you like and tell your own story.
 That’s not to say that the plot of Icewind Dale is bad or nonexistent: it actually beats most modern RPGs, especially mobile ones.
 It’s just minimalistic, relying on great level designs and smart, subtle writing to convey atmosphere while leading you from dungeon to dungeon.